vishnu4044/CS678_Project-1/README.md

       Task: Data augmentation using the Easy Mixup technique on the HX (HateXplain) and Latenthate dataset.

 ### 2) entail.ipynb
-       Task: Entailment technique on the HX HateXplain dataset.
+       Task: Entailment technique on the HX HateXplain and Latent hate dataset.

 ### 3) HX- Robust.ipynb && Latent Robust.ipynb